 After a week spent eating delicious meals, spending time with family and exchanging gifts with friends, it can be hard to get back into the swing of things.
-Don’t worry though — adding a few simple and easy steps into your morning routine can make it a whole lot easier.
+Don’t worry though — using these simple morning hacks can make it a whole lot easier.

 While working at a desk might not seem like the most exciting thing right now, it’s important to start your year off strong, and make it a habit too.
 For starters, try adding some lemon to your water and have a glass right when you wake up — before your morning coffee.
 Lemon water has been proven to boost energy and focus.
 Another quick tip?
 Listen to some upbeat music to jumpstart your day and get you in the right mindset.